Andrew Yang takes lead in California data privacy measure

 The California Privacy Rights Act of 2020 would expand the rights Californians were given to their personal data in a groundbreaking law approved two years ago, which took effect in January.
 The California Consumer Privacy Act of 2018 was intended to give residents more control over their personal information collected online.
 It limited how companies gather personal data and make money from it and gave consumers the right to know what a company has collected and have it deleted, as well as the right to opt out of the sale of their personal information.

 But between the time the law was passed and took effect, major companies have found ways to dodge requirements.
-Tech and business lobbyists are pressuring the Legislature to water it down further, with proposals to undo parts of the law, says Alastair Mactaggart, a San Francisco real estate developer who spearheaded support for the 2018 law and is behind the effort to amend it.
+Tech and business lobbyists are pressuring the Legislature to water it down further, with proposals to undo parts of the law, Alastair Mactaggart, a San Francisco real estate developer who spearheaded support for the 2018 law and is behind the effort to amend it, said.

 To help research and draft the measure, Mactaggart said he hired Ashkan Soltani, former Federal Trade Commission chief technologist, and consulted with numerous other privacy experts.